Devoted to Sustainable Floristry, created with love.

 Emily has a hunch that floral peeps are the kindest, most observant, empathetic, and generous people in the world.
 Just the sort of people that should make oodles of money so they can slather the world with goodness and beauty.

-Emily leads floral folk and creatives who previously poked at their business finances from afar to full-on embrace the art and science of making money (and not just an awkward one-armed sort of embrace, but the all-body-with-messy-kissing kind of embrace).
+Through her well-acclaimed online business course, Emily leads floral folk and creatives who previously poked at their business finances from afar to full-on embrace the art and science of making money (and not just an awkward one-armed sort of embrace, but the all-body-with-messy-kissing kind of embrace).

 Emily is founder of Curious Lola, an online resource for floral and event designer training, and Lola Creative in Edmonds Washington, an artful and sustainable event design company that began as a floral studio.